geojackass/light_the_path/README.md

-# light_the_path
+# Challenge theme Light the Path
-For the covid19 SpaceAppsChallenge
+## For the covid19 SpaceAppsChallenge